-Quite simply, it is the accidental overhearing of background information that may later end up being important.
+Quite simply, Osmotic Communication is the accidental overhearing of background information that may later end up being important.
+The term was coined by Alistair Cockburn, one of the signers of the Agile Manifesto.

 “Osmotic communication means that information flows into the background hearing of members of the team, so that they pick up relevant information as though by osmosis.”
 (Cockburn, 2005)